jkpl/mysimplehomepage/README.md

 First, place all your Markdown files in the `pages` directory.
 These files will be used for generating the content of the site.
-Place all your templates in the `templates` directory and Stylus stylesheets to `static` directory.
+Place all your templates in the `templates` directory.
+All the Stylus stylesheets and CoffeeScript and JavaScript files should be places to the `static` directory.
 You can customize these paths in the `configuraton.json` file, if you like.
 You should have atleast one template and one Markdown file for this to work.
+The directory structure in `pages` and `static` directories will remain the same in the output directory, so you can, for example, place all your stylesheets in `static/css/` and they will appear in `out/css/`.

 In the `configuration.json` file, you can specify details for each page in the `pages` object.
 Here's an example: